 Additionally, even if no immunity agreement is reached with the prosecutors, or if the subpoena is issued by a defendant in a criminal case, an attorney can appear in court with you and assert your Fifth Amendment privilege against self-incrimination on your behalf.
 If done properly, this will ensure that you are not compelled to answer questions that could incriminate you.

 In short, if you receive a witness subpoena in a criminal case and you have any concerns about the possible repercussions of testifying, you should immediately consult an experienced criminal defense attorney to evaluate the circumstances and advise you on how to proceed.
 It is also advisable not to speak with investigators, prosecutors, or attorneys for other parties before consulting your own attorney.

-If you have been issued a witness subpoena and have questions about potential consequences of your testimony, contact an experienced attorney at Greenspun Shapiro PC by calling 703-352-0100 today.
+If you have been issued a witness subpoena and have questions about the potential consequences of your testimony, contact an experienced Fairfax criminal defense attorney at Greenspun Shapiro PC today.